dpareasy/Assignment1/README.md

     * project_launch.launch: it launches armor server and all the nodes used in this simulation.
 4. `msg/`: It contains the message exchanged through ROS topics:
     * Point.msg: It is the message representing a 2D point.
-5. `srv/`: It Contains the definition of each server used by this software:
+5. `srv/`: It contains the definition of each server used by this software:
     * GetPose.srv: It defines the request and response to get the current robot position.
     * SetPose.srv: It defines the request and response to set the current robot position.
 6. `action/`: It contains the definition of each action server used by this software: